 - the melody in the right hand while playing the chord in the left hand.
 You can find the sheet music for the melody here.

 For a more detailed guide explaining how to put these techniques into practice, read our article 4 techniques to play piano chords.
 You will find song examples here, illustrating each style.

 Of course as you learn to play the piano and get more used to seeing chord charts, you will figure out that there is so much more you can do with it.
 You will also learn that there are several other chords like augmented, diminished, 7th, suspended, and more.
 Keep things simple at first and play around different songs.

 Which piano/keyboard should I buy?

 If you have not quite figured out which keyboard you should buy, I recommend Yamaha YPG-235 to start with.
 (I have the same one at home.)
 This keyboard comes with headphones, a music stand, pedal, and a bench.
 If you need other recommendations, check out my site.
 Might you prefer a piano, you can find really great ones at your local music stores or on Craigslist.
 Whether you decide to go the digital route, or rather invest into an upright piano, the choice is all yours.

 What are your favorite songs to play using a chord chart?
-Let me know in the comments below.
-If you are ready to not only learn how to read a chord chart, but to learn how to play the piano including the music theory behind it, I would love you to check out my online piano lessons.
+Let us know in the comments below.
+If you are ready to not only learn how to read a chord chart, but to learn how to play the piano including the music theory behind it, check out Jessica’s online piano lessons.